FAnderl/RF_svalbard/README.md

  - -w If this flag is set, Blackman Window is applied prior to DFT

- - -inorder If this flag is set, DFT output is shttps://www.ettus.com/sdr-software/detail/usrp-hardware-drivertored in-order
+ - -inorder If this flag is set, DFT output is stored in-order

   For example: